-An indoor vertical garden, also known as a green wall or a living wall, is a garden grown vertically against a wall using panels or stackable planters to hold the plants.
+How to grow and indoor vertical garden is a question we hear often.
+An indoor vertical garden, also known as a green or living wall, is a garden grown vertically against a wall.
+This is done using panels or stackable planters to hold the plants.
 The plants can grow in soil, in a substrate, along a trellis, or hydroponically in water.
-They are ideal for small spaces as they take up no floor space yet still provide all the benefits that a large garden can offer.
-They’re great for air purification, can provide fresh herbs and vegetables, and can be an absolutely stunning piece of decor.
+They are ideal for small spaces, as they take up no floor space.
+Yet vertical gardens still provide all the benefits that a large garden can offer.
+For example, they’re great for air purification, can provide fresh herbs and vegetables, and can be an absolutely stunning piece of decor.

-Let’s go over the basics on how to grow your own indoor vertical garden:
+Let’s go over the basics of how to grow your own indoor vertical garden:

 What Will You Grow?

 When planning a vertical garden, it is important to consider the specific plants you want to grow and where your garden will be located.
 Factors like sunlight exposure and plant weight need to be taken into account to ensure that your garden will be successful.
 Whether you are growing small herbs or larger vegetables, choosing the proper framework for your vertical garden can help you achieve optimal results.
 With the right combination of light, space, and structure, almost any type of plant can thrive in a vertical garden setting.

 Another very simple way to grow your vertical garden is to use vertical garden planters.
 You can DIY your own pots out of wood, use other upcycled materials, or purchase a pre-made vertical wall planter.

 An excellent option is a pocketed wall panel to plant your garden in.
 They’re available in many different sizes and are usually stackable so you can customize the size with multiple panels.

 When using these panels, consider putting a water-resistant layer of plastic between the planter and your wall.
 This will avoid any water damage to your home.